DinisMachado87/ondego_react/README.md

 This solution ensures that a file is always sent for the 'event_image' field, whether it's the user-uploaded image or the default placeholder image.

+### Debugging and developing the Choices functionality

+I adapted the "like" functionality from the CI react walkthrough.
+I transformed this model from a boolean into a 3 choices model of "I'm going", "I'm not going", and "I'm considering it".
+I renamed the model from "Like" to "Joining" to better reflect its new purpose.

+To achieve this, I replaced the boolean "like" field with a "choice" field that could take three different values.
+I also renamed the model from "Like" to "Joining" to better reflect its new purpose.

+The first challenge was updating the counts of each choice when a user changed their mind.
+Initially, I tried to handle this on the client side, but I quickly realized that it would lead to inconsistencies.
+I moved this logic to the server side, Updating and annotating the count of each choice when a user changed their mind.

 ## Contributors